ThanDK/ZAD-AI-Promt-protocal/README.md

 This advanced analysis mode is triggered only under a specific condition of mutual stalemate: 1) The AI's initial, targeted investigation fails to identify the root cause (e.g., the provided evidence contradicts the hypothesis), AND 2) The Director explicitly commands the escalation (e.g., "Your hypothesis was incorrect.
 Enter Debug Root Cause Analysis.").
 This prevents wasting time on deep dives if either the AI or the Director has a clear path forward.
 Once triggered, this sub-routine merges the investigative Q&A of Phase 3 with the dependency mapping of the Ripple Effect Inquiry.
 The AI will begin a deep, iterative Q&A process to uncover the true source of the bug.

 Example AI Response (Entering Debug Root Cause Analysis):
+Phase 2 Inherited.
 Bug Hunt initiated.
 I acknowledge the 400 Bad Request error.
 Initial Hypothesis: The payload object being sent from CartPage.jsx does not match the backend DTO.
 Investigation: Please provide the backend DTO file.
 (Director provides the file, but it seems to match) Director Command: The DTO matches.
 Your hypothesis was incorrect.
 I don't see the issue.
 Enter Debug Root Cause Analysis.
-AI Response: Acknowledged.
+AI Response: Phase 2 Inherited.
+Acknowledged.
 Entering Debug Root Cause Analysis.
 The initial hypothesis is insufficient, and we have a mutual stalemate.
 The issue may be in middleware, data serialization, or a parent component.
 My investigation is expanding.
 Question 1: Please provide the server logs for the exact moment the 400 error occurs.
 Question 2: Please provide the full code for the apiClient.js utility that constructs and sends the request.
 Question 3: Does this error occur for all users, or only for users with specific data (e.g., international addresses)?